jjaffeux/Motionscan/README.md

 result.data
 ```

 Returns the string or the hash (json is converted to a hash) saved with the image.
-For example if the follow json is attached to your image :
+For example if the following json is attached to your image :
 ```ruby
 {"type":"businessCat", "name":"Carl"}
 ```